Donna Brazile switches trains

 The Democratic Party. . .confronts many questions, chief among which is what should matter most: the needs of ordinary Americans — including those who do not have the privilege of having their identity recognized — or the demands of preferred groups?
 Should we give all Americans in need the same entitlements or should we give preferential treatment to favored groups?
 And what happens when the views of the people — on immigration or trade, for example — do not align with those of big business or of the elites who claim to know best?

 David sees identity politics as the likely winner of this clash.
-But the demise of the Clintons, who were much more comfortable with identity politics — and, course, with corporate America — than with serious class-based redistributionism, may give Sandersism (but not necessarily Sanders) the upper-hand for a while.
+But the demise of the Clintons, who were much more comfortable with identity politics — and, of course, with corporate America — than with serious class-based redistributionism, may give Sandersism (but not necessarily Sanders) the upper-hand for a while.
 Those who switch trains will have to speak the language of redistributionism and anti-corporatism more loudly and more consistently than before.

 When things calm down, Brazile and other refugees from the Clinton train may be able to direct the new train in a more identitarian, less populist direction.
-But things don’t look like calming down soon.
+But things don’t look like they will be calming down soon.